Rocket Vault-RocketX (RVF) Price Tops $0.16 on Top Exchanges

-Rocket Vault-RocketX (RVF) traded flat against the dollar during the one day period ending at 14:00 PM Eastern on April 4th.
-Rocket Vault-RocketX has a market cap of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last 24 hours.
-One Rocket Vault-RocketX coin can now be bought for $0.16 or 0.00000296 BTC on major cryptocurrency exchanges.
-During the last week, Rocket Vault-RocketX has traded flat against the dollar.
+Rocket Vault-RocketX (RVF) traded flat against the US dollar during the 1-day period ending at 9:00 AM E.T. on April 8th.
+During the last seven days, Rocket Vault-RocketX has traded flat against the US dollar.
+One Rocket Vault-RocketX coin can now be purchased for approximately $0.16 or 0.00000296 BTC on major exchanges.
+Rocket Vault-RocketX has a market capitalization of $10.42 million and $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.